liyakatahmed/nginx-kubernetes-argocd/README.md

-Custom NGINX container, pulled from DockerHub and deployed on Kubernetes using ArgoCD
+Uses a Custom NGINX image build from Dockerfile, pulled from DockerHub and deployed on Kubernetes using ArgoCD